Skip to content

 The following categories are possible:

-PPstore the parameter temporary (for current session)
+PPstore the parameter temporarily (for current session)

 PP_Codedexactly the same as PP, however the parameter value is a result of a calculation.
 There is no need to distinguish between PP and PP_Coded, besides that the user knows the source of the data.